oreillymedia/production-resources/word/index.md

 <h2 id="misc">Miscellany</h2>

-A few final items to feed the impatient mind.
+A few final items to feed the impatient mind. **Please note that the SmartStyler and O'Reilly Toolbar do not work in newer versions of Word, but this section remains for those using older software.**

 <h3 id="keyboard-shortcuts">Keyboard Shortcuts</h3>